Creative nonfiction

-Creative nonfiction (also known as literary nonfiction, narrative nonfiction, literary journalism or verfabula) is a genre of writing that uses literary styles and techniques to create factually accurate narratives.
-Creative nonfiction contrasts with other non-fiction, such as academic or technical writing or journalism, which are also rooted in accurate fact though not written to entertain based on prose style.
+Creative nonfiction is a genre of writing that heavily makes use of figurative techniques to create narratives that are otherwise factually accurate.
+Creative nonfiction has also been known by other names, including but not limited to "belles lettres", "literature of fact", "literature of reality" and "verfabula".
+While both the flagship publication in the genre and the first MFA program in the genre used the name creative nonfiction, the origin of the name is unknown.
+Creative nonfiction contrasts with other non-fiction, such as academic, technical or journalistic writing, which are also rooted in accurate fact but not written to entertain based on prose style.
 Many writers view creative nonfiction as overlapping with the essay.

 Characteristics and definition

-For a text to be considered creative nonfiction, it must be factually accurate, and written with attention to literary style and technique.
-Lee Gutkind, founder of the magazine Creative Nonfiction, writes, "Ultimately, the primary goal of the creative nonfiction writer is to communicate information, just like a reporter, but to shape it in a way that reads like fiction."
-Forms within this genre include memoir, diary, travel writing, food writing, literary journalism, chronicle, personal essays, and other hybridized essays, as well as some biography and autobiography.
+For a text to be considered creative nonfiction, it must be factually accurate and written with attention to literary style and technique.
+Lee Gutkind, founder of the magazine Creative Nonfiction, wrote, "Ultimately, the primary goal of the creative nonfiction writer is to communicate information, just like a reporter, but to shape it in a way that reads like fiction."
+A shorter, simpler definition of creative nonfiction was used by Creative Nonfiction: "True stories, well told."
+Forms within this genre include memoir, diary, travel writing, food writing, narrative journalism, chronicle, personal essays, and other hybridized essays, as well as some biography and autobiography.
 Critic Chris Anderson claims that the genre can be understood best by splitting it into two subcategories—the personal essay and the journalistic essay—but the genre is currently defined by its lack of established conventions.

 Literary critic Barbara Lounsberry in her book, The Art of Fact, suggests four constitutive characteristics of the genre: the first is "Documentable subject matter chosen from the real world as opposed to 'invented' from the writer's mind".
 By this, she means that the topics and events discussed in the text verifiably exist in the natural world.
 The second characteristic is "Exhaustive research", which she claims allows writers "novel perspectives on their subjects" and "also permits them to establish the credibility of their narratives through verifiable references in their texts".
 The third characteristic that Lounsberry claims is crucial in defining the genre is "The scene".
 She stresses the importance of describing and revivifying the context of events in contrast to the typical journalistic style of objective reportage.
 The fourth and final feature she suggests is "Fine writing: a literary prose style".
 "Verifiable subject matter and exhaustive research guarantee the nonfiction side of literary nonfiction; the narrative form and structure disclose the writer's artistry; and finally, its polished language reveals that the goal all along has been literature."
 Essayist and critic Phillip Lopate describes 'reflection' as a necessary element of the genre, offering the advice that the best literary nonfiction "captures the mind at work".